Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Substitutions And Additions

-CHEESE: I like the flavor of the block of cheddar-Monterey jack cheese in this creamy pasta salad, but you can certainly substitute a sharp cheddar, Colby jack, or block of swiss cheese.
+CHEESE: I like the flavor of the block of cheddar-Monterey jack cheese in this creamy pasta salad, but you can certainly substitute a sharp cheddar, Colby jack, or block of Swiss cheese.

 MIX-INS: This easy recipe has plenty of room for extras.
 Try black olives, green onion, or green bell peppers for a few ideas.